martbetz/martbetz.github.io/_posts/2025-02-01-desert-drifter.md

 Such a terrible, terrible loss.&nbsp;💔

-Thank you, Andrew, for something so very special; you’ll always be by far our most cherished desert drifter.🚶
+Thank you, Andrew, for something so very special; you’ll always be by far our most cherished desert drifter.🌵